hammerspace-me/backend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The metaverse backpack is a service that creates a virtual backpack for your assets stored on IPFS and makes them available for third-party applications.
+The backpack backend is a service that creates a virtual backpack for your assets stored on IPFS and makes them available for third-party applications.

 <!-- GETTING STARTED -->
 ## Getting Started